linyuunc/group-tasks/README.md

 **2. Teams-Games Tournaments (TGT) (DeVries & Edwards, 1974)  C**

+**Description**:
-Description: This is retrieved verbatim from the article cited below.
+This is retrieved verbatim from the article cited below.

 Description of the study:  The study was conducted for a six-week period and employed a simple, two-group comparison, contrasting TGT with a control treatment involving traditional instructional approaches (meaning lecturing style classrooms, but students were nominally assigned to five-member teams).
 Each treatment group comprised a separate language arts class, with both classes meeting during the same time period of the day.
 Students were assigned, on a stratified-random basis (stratifying on verbal ability), to either of the two treatment groups.
 Each treatment group met daily for a 50-minute period.
 Teacher effect was partially controlled by rotation of teachers across treatment groups every 5-7 days, resulting in equal exposure of both teachers to both treatment conditions.
 Pre- and post-test measures of academic achievement were obtained.
 Posttest measures of classroom social process and student attitudes were also administered.
 The average grade equivalent scores for the Vocabulary section on the Gates-MacGinitie is 4.3 (range from 1.5 to 7.1), and for the Comprehension section is 4.2 (range from 1.4 to 7.0).
 Independent Variable is
 Dependent variables were (1) language arts skills, (2) classroom group process, and (3) student perceptions of the class.
 The authors think TGT works because